ryancp/sailng/README.md

 Sailng is a boilerplate that gives you a great foundation to start building realtime, Angular-based, single page applications.

 It demonstrates how to create simple chat messages, update the page and delete a message all without a refresh.
+Go ahead and sign in with a couple different users in multiple browsers to see how it all works.

+Current features include: a modular angular js architecture and file structure, an example of how to include services and directives from bower (lodash, angular-moment), and authentication using PassportJs.

-More features are planned like i18n and login with Passport, plus I want to modify the Gruntfile to run jshint and karma test runner on file saves.
+More features are planned like i18n, plus I might modify the Gruntfile to run jshint and karma test runner on file saves.

 ## To get up and running ##
 You will need to have Sails v0.10 installed on your machine (sudo npm install sails@beta -g) and then clone the repo,, cd into the project directory and run

-    $ npm install
+    $ npm install (if you are on Windows using Vagrant, be sure to: npm install --no-bin-links)
     $ cd assets
     $ bower install

-As of Feb, 14, 2014, you will need to manually download a copy of angular-ui-router.js and save it to assets/bower_components/angular-ui-router/release.
-This is a [known issue](https://github.com/angular-ui/ui-router/issues/846) with angular-ui-router which hopefully will be resolved soon.
+    $ cd ../
     $ sails lift

 Check it out at [http://localhost:1337](http://localhost:1337)